krsng-lab/krsng.github.io/README.md

 In row 2, there are 1 dot and 2 hashes.
 In row 3, there are 0 dots and 3 hashes.

-We can deduce a pattern such that each row has a number of dots corresponding to the total height - the row the dots are in.
+We can deduce a pattern such that each row has a number of dots corresponding to the total height - the row the dots are in, _i_.

 ```
     for (int i = 1; i <= height; i++)